woosting/dirp/README.md

-# mntchk
+# dirchk

-This script checks whether mount points are mounted:
+This script checks whether directories are accessible.

-It looks for the presence of a `.mntchkfile` (configuratble) in root of the provided (arguments) mount point targets.
-It only deems the targets mounted when it finds the file.
-Otherwise it *stricktly* exits with an errorcode.
+It looks for a `.dirchkfile` (configurable) in each provided (arguments) path and marks each path's accesibility based on whether the file was found or not.
+When one of the paths was deemed inaccesible the exit status is restrictively set accordingly (e.g. for followup script to verify).

 Copyright 2016 Willem Oosting